Just Me (Tiffany album)

-Just Me (styled in lower case) is the seventh studio album by Tiffany, released in 2007.
+Just Me (stylized in lower case) is the seventh studio album by Tiffany, released in 2007.
 Fresh off Celebrity Fit Club, former 1980s pop sensation Tiffany released her first album of all original music since 2005's Dust Off and Dance.
 The first single and music video was "Feels Like Love".
 The video for "Feels Like Love" was officially released on YouTube by Tiffany's now-defunct record company, 10 Spot Records.
 On the day of the album's release Tiffany played a free show at the Virgin Megastore Sunset in Los Angeles, California.